 This spring break Devin and I packed our bags and hopped a flight to Houston to meet up with my grandparents, my mother, and my uncle, to head on to Merida, Mexico.
-Since our family lives all over the U.S. its hard to all get together in the same place.
-This seemed like as good a place as any for a family get together.
+Since our family lives all over the U.S., it’s hard to all get together in the same place.
+Mexico seemed like as good a place as any for a family get together.

 We have always been a museum family.
-We love to go to all types of them where ever we go and Merida has several to choose from.
+We love to go to all types of them where ever we go, and Merida has several to choose.
 One of which is called the El Gran Museo Del Mundo Maya, or, The Great Museum of the Mayan World.

 You have your archeology

-While Chichen Itza is typically the most common ruin you see online, the ruins of Uxmal are often over looked even though it’s among the most important archeological sites of the Maya world and a world heritage site.
+While Chichen Itza is typically the most common ruin you see online, the ruins of Uxmal are often overlooked, even though it’s among the most important archaeological sites of the Maya world and a world heritage site.
 There are so many areas to explore at this site.
 Just watch out for the iguanas that are everywhere.
 Make sure to pack water and extra sunscreen.
-You wont find any real shade wile exploring or places for water once you are through the gates.
+You won’t find any real shade while exploring or places for water once you are through the gates.

 You have your day trip adventures.

-For those who would rather get out and really explore ( or wear out the kids for a day) there are various day trips you can take from Merida.
-There are several tours both private and non private you can take depending on your budget.
-You can take a biking tour, hike through the jungles of the Yucatán, swim and snorkel in the cenotes, or even scuba dive in the cenotes, as we did.
+For those who would rather get out and explore ( or wear out the kids for a day) there are various day trips you can take from Merida.
+There are several tours both private and nonprivate you can take depending on your budget.
+You can take a biking tour, hike through the jungles of the Yucatán, swim, and snorkel in the cenotes, or even scuba dive in the cenotes, as we did.

-If you are scuba certified and want to dive the cenotes book your dive early because the really good guides will fill up fast.
+If you are scuba certified and want to dive, the cenotes book your dive early because the excellent guides will fill up fast.
 Our guide at Explorer Divers was beyond amazing!
-He speaks english and Spanish ( which we found out wasn’t very common) making it very easy to understand the directions for the dive.
+He speaks English and Spanish ( which we found out wasn’t very common) making it very easy to understand the directions for the dive.
 I have nothing but wonderful things to say about him.

 And for the nature lovers…